-The Rathcoole settlement had a population in 2016 of 4,351 which is targeted to grow by 1,339 persons (31%) to 5,690 persons by 2028.
-Taking this growth over the plan period alongside estimated growth between 2017 and Q3 2022 this equates to an overall growth of 2,093 (48%) persons over the period 2017 to 2028.
+The Rathcoole settlement had a population in 2016 of 4,351 which is targeted to grow by 2,058 persons (+47%) to 6,409 persons by 2028.
 Therefore, the town can be categorised as a medium sized town.
 The jobs to residents ratio in 2016 was 0.44314 which indicates a net-outflow commuter settlement dependent on outlying areas for jobs.
 However, as set out in the asset-based analysis in Appendix 2B, there is a substantial employment base in close proximity to Rathcoole within industrial lands to the north at Greenogue and Baldonnell in addition to the Citywest Business Campus to the east.